zchee/neovim-wiki/Installing-Neovim.md

     nix-env -iA nixos.neovim

-For standalone nix:
+Or for standalone nix:

     nix-env -iA nixpkgs.neovim

-For the Python modules use:
+To install the Python modules on nixOS:

     nix-env -iA nixos.python35Packages.neovim

-For standalone nix:
+Or for standalone nix:

     nix-env -iA nixpkgs.python35Packages.neovim